ksu-is/Text-Intruders.pi/projectroadmap.md

 2. Setting up the Raspberry Pi 3 so that it is functional for the project
 3. Creating a gmail account for email proccessing

 # Coding Phase
+1. Make sure that our Python code is recognized in VS code
-1. Modify existing code
+2. Modify existing code

 # Testing Phase